-85-year-old Madame Cholet, who insists that she is British by birth, has lived and worked as a cook in the Wimbledon area since the 1960’s.
+Several elderly Wimbledon Common residents without proof of residential status is living in fear of removal from the UK after the December 2020 Brexit deadline.
+Madame Cholet, 85, who insists that she is British by birth, has lived and worked as a cook in the Wimbledon area since the 1960s.
 She is appealing to the Home Office for leniency in the absence of the relevant paperwork, which she said was lost in a spring clean in the 1970’s.
-“It is a very frightening time pour moi,” said the elderly pensioner in an interview with the BBC.
-“I ‘ave lived ‘ere for many years, but maintenant I feel like I am very unwelcome.”
+‘It is a very frightening time pour moi,’ said the elderly pensioner.
+‘I ‘ave lived ‘ere for many years, but maintenant I feel like I am very unwelcome.’

-One local resident said he feared the couple might be forced to go underground, ‘or overground’ – in the manner of their friend Tomsk, who disappeared after being exposed as a Soviet spy in the 1970s.
+Best friend, inventor and local engineer Tobermory has promised to give what help he can, but said: ‘As for me, when Scotland gets its independence, I’ll be back up there in a shot.
+Then, if the worst comes to the worst they can come and live with me.
+However, one local resident said he feared the residents might be forced to go underground, ‘or overground’ – in the manner of their friend Tomsk, who disappeared after being exposed as a Soviet spy in the 1970s.